Search Strategies: using keywords, truncation, and synonyms:

 Look at the subject terms in your search results and see if you can use any of those.

-2. Use truncation: the computer will locate alternative endings for a word when you place an asterisk -- the * symbol -- at the end of the root of a word.
+2. Use truncation: the database will retrieve alternative word endings when an asterisk is placed after the root of a word.

 Victim(s), victimize(d), victimization, victimology